Nkapj/CSS-final-project/README.md

 ## 📖 Description
 This project was created as a way to test our knowledge after learning CSS fundamentals.
-It allowed us to practice and apply CSS concepts such as Flexbox, Grid, and responsive design.
+It allowed me to practice and apply CSS concepts such as Flexbox, Grid, and responsive design.

 ---